Azealia Banks: Early life and career beginnings

 Azealia Amanda Banks was born on May 31, 1991, in New York City's Manhattan borough; she was the youngest of three.
 Her single mother raised her and her two siblings in Harlem, after their father died of pancreatic cancer when she was two years old.
 Following her father's death, Banks says that her mother "became really abusive—physically and verbally.
 Like she would hit me and my sisters with baseball bats, bang our heads up against walls, and she would always tell me I was ugly.
 I remember once she threw out all the food in the fridge, just so we wouldn't have anything to eat."
 Due to escalating violence, Banks moved out of her mother's home at age 14 to live with her older sister.

 At a young age, Banks became interested in musical theater, dancing, acting, and singing.
-At age 16, she starred in a production of the comedy-noir musical City of Angels, where she was found by an agent who sent her to auditions for TBS, Nickelodeon, and Law & Order, all without success.
+At 16, she starred in a production of the comedy-noir musical City of Angels, where she was found by an agent who sent her to auditions for TBS, Nickelodeon, and Law & Order, all without success.
 At this point Banks decided to end her pursuit of an acting career, citing the stiff competition and overall sense of nonfulfillment.
 Because of this lack of fulfillment, she began writing rap and R&B songs as a creative outlet.
-She never finished high school, instead choosing to follow her dream of becoming a recording artist.
+She never finished high school, instead choosing to embark on a career as a recording artist.

-Under the moniker Miss Bank$, she released her debut recording, "Gimme a Chance", online on November 9, 2008.
+Under the moniker Miss Bank$, she released her debut recording, "Gimme a Chance" online on November 9, 2008.
 The recording was accompanied by the self-produced track "Seventeen", which sampled the Ladytron song of the same name.
 Banks sent both tracks to American DJ Diplo.
 Later that year, she signed a development deal with record label XL Recordings and began working with producer Richard Russell in London, leaving the label later that year due to conflicting ideas.